snowplow-archive/snowplow.github.com/_posts/2016-05-17-snowplow-python-analytics-sdk-0.1.0-released.md

   },...
 {% endhighlight %}

-For more examples and detail on the algorithm used, check out the [documentation][kes].
+For more examples and detail on the algorithm used, check out the [Kinesis Elasticsearch Sink wiki page][kes].

 <h2 id="installation">2.
 Installation</h2>